 I have created a Master MindMap of my entire content as the basis for planning my content across platforms.

 This MindMap is like an overview of everything I could write about regarding my niche.
 From there, I usually plan my blog article for 12 weeks – I am writing 1 article per week on a topic from my MindMap.
-Every week, before I sit down to write, I spend about 2 hours to research the topic deeply by reading books, other articles and gathering ideas.
+Every week, before I sit down to write, I spend about 2 hours researching the topic deeply by reading books, other articles and gathering ideas.
 I also design the article structure and brainstorm different headlines.

 On the day I write the article, I just sit down to write because everything is already in my head.
 When I am done, I edit my article with Grammarly and publish it on Medium, LinkedIn and my own blog.